 Instructions

 - Place the cauliflower florets in a large microwave-safe bowl.
-Add ¼ cup water.
+Add ¼ cup of water.
 Cover and microwave on high until tender, stirring midway through cooking.
-Frozen florets will need a total cooking time of about 7 minutes.
-Fresh florets will need a total cooking time of about 5 minutes.
+Frozen florets will need a total cooking time of about 7 minutes, and fresh florets will need a total cooking time of about 5 minutes.

 - Drain the cauliflower florets well and place them on a clean kitchen towel to dry.
 Add them to your food processor and process until coarsely chopped.